 “Gah… So I was too late.”
 Dalzak replied regretfully.

-He was on a job for the past twenty-nine days and had just returned to headquarters.
-He wanted to see his nephew one last time before the boy left for home, but unfortunately he was too late.
+He had been on a job for the past twenty-nine days and had just returned to headquarters.
+He wanted to see his nephew one last time before the boy left for home, but unfortunately, he was too late.

 “You shouldn’t have taken so long.
 You just missed his departure by three days.”
 Captain Zikale replied, enjoying Dalzak’s misfortune.

 “Kuh-…” –You bastard.
 Was what he wanted to say, but Dalzak sighed instead.
 He knew the captain understood that any quicker was practically impossible.
 He was not about to dignify the captain’s impossible words with a reply.
-“There’s always next time.” he replied keeping his tone neutral.
+“There’s always next time.”
+Dalzak replied, keeping his tone neutral.

 It took them thirteen days to ride south to the mining town of Cabalut.
 One day to investigate about the beast in the mines, and another two to find and deal with them.
 The trip back was also another thirteen days.
 There was no way he could have made it in time to see the boy off.

 “… Who went with him?”
 He asked to make sure the young boy was not traveling alone.

 “Aatar, Talien, Jakus, and York, along with Vasara’s group.”
 The Captain replied without turning to look at him.

 “Vasara’s group?
 Oh, right.
 It’s that time of the year again.”
 He quickly understood.

 “If you’re worried, why not get back on the road and follow them?”